 As an additional side note, I feel like I should mention how significantly solo travel has changed my life.
 If spending a bit of quality Jo time every week wandering through the park has been impactful, then solo travel has been impactful X 100.

 It’s just you, solo, confronting the world, doing anything and everything your heart desires.
 You go where you want, you hang out with whoever you want and you make the experience everything that you (and only you) are looking for it to be.

 I know solo travel might not be for everyone, but if you’ve never tried it, why not give it a go?
 See how you feel.
-You never know, maybe it’ll will give you a sense of freedom like you’ve never felt before (that’s how it makes me feel).
+You never know, maybe it’ll give you a sense of freedom like you’ve never felt before.

 Even if you aren’t naturally good at expressing yourself through written words, jotting down your thoughts and feelings regularly can be a fantastic way to connect with yourself.